verhas/javageci/FILTER_EXPRESSIONS.md

   nested classes
 * `local` checks that the type is a local class.
 Local classes are defined inside a method.
+* `extends` checks that the class explicitly extends some other class
 * `extends ~ /regex/` the canonical name of the superclass matches the regular expression.
 * `simpleName ~ /regex/` the simple name of the class matches the